Marquee Builder, to begin constructing your first Marquee.

 Anna Grace Robbins

-Anna Grace Robbins (Jen, Ensemble) is a third-grader at Tuscaloosa Magnet Elementary School.
+Anna Grace Robbins is a third-grader at Tuscaloosa Magnet Elementary School.
 She is excited to appear in her first show with Theatre Tuscaloosa.
-Past credits with Tuscaloosa Children's Theatre include "Villager" and "Maui Ensemble" (Moana, Jr.); "Sea Gull", and "Fish Ensemble" (Finding Nemo, Jr.).
+Past credits with Tuscaloosa Children's Theatre include "Villager/Maui Ensemble" (Moana, Jr.) and "Sea Gull/Fish Ensemble" (Finding Nemo, Jr.).
 When she's not on stage, Anna Grace loves singing and dancing, reading, and crafts.
-She would like to thank all her family for their love and support!
+She thanks all her family for their love and support!

 Angela Stamps

-Angela Stamps is a graduate of the UAB School of Nursing where she obtained an MSN and is certified as a Family Nurse Practitioner.
-This is Angela's first show with Theatre Tuscaloosa and is so excited to share the stage with her son Ben.
+Angela Stamps is a graduate of the UAB School of Nursing, where she obtained an MSN and is certified as a Family Nurse Practitioner.
+This is Angela's first show with Theatre Tuscaloosa, and she is so excited to share the stage with her son Ben.
 Angela thanks Zack, Ben, and Adeline for their love and support.

 Jeff Terrell

-Jeff Terrell holds an B.Ed. in Music from Samford University, an M.Div. from New Orleans Seminary, and an M.S. and Ph.D. from the University of Southern Mississippi.
-During the day, he is a psychologist working VA in Tuscaloosa.
-He has played “Matt Huckabee” in the Fantasticks and “Paul Berthalet” in Carnival at North Cobb High School.
-More recently, he played “Adam Pontipee” in Seven Brides for Seven Brothers at the Cullman Community Theater, and “Garth Williams” in Alabama Story at Theatre Tuscaloosa.
+Jeff Terrell holds a B.Ed. in Music from Samford University, an M.Div. from New Orleans Seminary, and an M.S. and Ph.D. from the University of Southern Mississippi.
+During the day, he is a psychologist working at the VA in Tuscaloosa.
+He has played “Matt Huckabee” (Fantasticks) and “Paul Berthalet” (Carnival) at North Cobb High School.
+More recently, he played “Adam Pontipee” (Seven Brides for Seven Brothers) at the Cullman Community Theater and “Garth Williams” (Alabama Story) at Theatre Tuscaloosa.
 Jeff is grateful to his wife of 40 years, DeAnne, for her love and support.

 George Thagard

-George Thagard (The Ghost of Jacob Marley) Having been away for a while, George is excited to be back visiting the story of Scrooge and A Christmas Carol, playing the role of his favorite ghostly character, "Jacob Marley".
+George Thagard has been away for a while and is excited to be back, visiting the story of Scrooge and A Christmas Carol.
 George last appeared as "Marley" in the 2016-2017 Theatre Tuscaloosa productions of A Christmas Carol prior to taking on "Ebenezer Scrooge" in the 2018 season.
-George most recently appeared in Master Class as the "Stagehand".
-A few of his other credits include Inherit the Wind, Second Samuel, The Producers and To Kill a Mockingbird.
-George was inducted as a member of the Theatre Tuscaloosa All Star Cast in 2019.
+George most recently appeared in Master Class as "Stagehand."
+A few of his other credits include Inherit the Wind, Second Samuel, The Producers, and To Kill a Mockingbird.
+George was inducted as a member of the Theatre Tuscaloosa All-Star Cast in 2019.

 Elana Woodall

 Elana Woodall is making her Theatre Tuscaloosa debut with this production!
-Previous credits include Oliver (Old Sally), Smoke On The Mountain (Vera), Rock of Ages (Waitress #1), and Sound of Music (Nun).
-Elana thanks her UA support system and lovely friends for always being there and encouraging her to do hard things.
-She would also like to thank her cats, Leo and Tilly, for enduring multiple nights of inpromptu living room performances in preparation for this production.
+Previous credits include "Old Sally" (Oliver), "Vera" (Smoke On The Mountain), "Waitress #1" (Rock of Ages), and "Nun" (Sound of Music).
+Elana thanks her UA support system and lovely friends for always being here and encouraging her to "do hard things."
+She would also like to thank her cats, Leo and Tilly, for enduring multiple nights of impromptu living room performances in preparation for this production.

 Sophia Marie Allen